WheatleyFromPortal2/Decode/README.md

 - Y: not used

 ## bumpers
-- left bumper: not used
+- left bumper: auto turn to goal
 - right bumper: launch ball

 ## triggers